LRPerzus/Tic-Tac-Toe-/README.md

 I assume that the company has an severs API endpoint to store and retrieve the data for the users and their games

 Features:

 TIc Tac Toe Games using javascript
+	How it works:

+		I used bootstrap to make a 3x3 table with buttons on them whenever a player presses the buttons it will change the display from nothing to either O, X it have a listener game.js which listens for the event of a button with square class being click if so it will run the event to change the turn and display.

 Able to post to an SQL sever using endpoint found in appsetting.json
+	How it works:

+		There is a hidden form that will be fully filled in once the win conditions are met Once they are met the javascript will click on the submit of the form and Post it to the sever

 Features did not implement:

 	Text to speech

 	Multi player from differenet browers

 How I would have Implement the feature:

 Text to speech :

 	There were attempts to try and use the given API of SpeechSynthesis.